 Joint effort for data assimilation integration (jedi)

-JEDI scientists and software engineers work to provide a unified data assimilation framework for research and operational use — for different components of the Earth system and different applications.
-This project’s main objective is to reduce or avoid redundant work within the community and to increase efficiency of research, as well as the transition from development teams to actual operation.
+JEDI scientists and software engineers work to provide a unified data assimilation framework for research and operational use — for different components of the Earth system and various applications.
+This project’s main objective is to reduce or avoid redundant work within the community, increase the efficiency of research, and assist in the transition from development teams to actual operation.

 Sea-ice ocean and coupled assimilation (Soca)